sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 using SCFirstOrderLogic.LanguageIntegration;
 using static SCFirstOrderLogic.LanguageIntegration.Operators; // Contains Iff an If methods..

-// The helper methods recommended for the other approaches become full interfaces when language integration is used: interface IPerson
+// The helper methods recommended for the other approaches become full interfaces when language integration is used (no implementation is needed): interface IPerson
 {
     bool IsParentOf(IPerson person);